The Scottish Government

 Scottish Welfare Fund Exclusions:

-• Debts (except pre-paid fuel meter emergencies)
+• Debts (except pre-paid fuel metre emergencies)

 • Arrears of rent, mortgage, local authority tax, Scottish Water charges